JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/linking/index.md

 In comparison to other "blogging" static site generators, this is a big deal.
 Of course, Sphinx has variations on this:

-- You can use relative paths in your separator
+- You can use relative paths in your separator.
 - If you want to supply your own link text, that's ok too.

 Beyond these simple variations, Sphinx brings more big tools to the game.